EmreDogann/Rubiks-Cube-Solver-Robot/README.md

 - No modifications are allowed to cube in any way (no drilling holes, so sticking magnets, etc.) The cube should remain unmodified/in stock condition before and after the cube solving.
 - The color detection should be an automated process, requiring no additional input/intervention from the user.

-The robot is entirely 3d-printed (zero screws or bolts and is still very sturdy).
+The robot is entirely 3d-printed.
 Housing 6 stepper motors (one for each face of the cube), 2 USB webcams + LED lights with diffusers all around for even, soft lighting.
 The machine is controlled by an Arduino Uno which is plugged in to a computer which has the server running on it.

 The webcams capture 2 images on opposite corners of the cube, and extract the face colours using OpenCV's Python library.
 This colour information is encoded in a known format and is then passed into Kociemba's algorithm (using this library https://github.com/muodov/kociemba), which will output a series of face turns to perform where the end result will be a solved cube.
 This output information is then used to direct the Arduino on which motors to turn.